Epsilon0213/tts-backend/README.md

-### This is the backend for the Virtual Classroom TTS App.
+# The Virtual Classroom TTS Backend

 ## Main Code
 All key logic and processing is stored inside /tts_main directory.
 The key folders for deployment should be in api.py, root.py, and chat_commands.py.
 TThe entry point of the backend is the root.py file.